gear-foundation/academy/docs/08-hello-world-upload/homework.md

 VITE_NODE_ADDRESS=ws://localhost:9944
 ```

-It also contains other variables, but we'll need them in future lessons.
+It also contains other variables which we'll explore in upcoming lessons.

 For the first lesson, edit your own `.env` file and check whether the `VITE_NODE_ADDRESS` variable is set to `wss://testnet.vara.rs` there.